 In 2020, unincorporated Henry County is slated to receive $2,369,078.33.
 The program requires a thirty percent local match which equates to $710,723.50.
 The local match is funded through Henry County DOT’s asphalt budget.

 Henry County divides its LMIG funding into five shares for use by each district commissioner.
 Projects are selected by the commissioner in consultation with county staff.
-In 2020, each district’s share will equal $615,960.37.
+In 2020, each district’s share equals $615,960.37.

 Commissioners Wilson and Barham continue a theme of resurfacing major secondary roads in their districts.
 To follow up New Hope Road and Wilson Drive completed in 2019, the commissioners included South Ola Road between Peeksville and Old Jackson (district 1), Elliott Road between state route 20 and the new bridge over Walnut Creek (district 3), and Lake Dow Road between SR 81 and the roundabout (district 3) in the 2020 projects.
 These projects also include minor widening to address deficiencies with the existing land width.